 hence energy dissipation.
 The washers can also be stacked in different ways as illustrated in Figure 1-1 and Table 1-2.
-Thus the stiffness and dissipation of a stack of Belleville washers can be tuned.
+Thus, the stiffness and energy dissipation of a stack of Belleville washers can be tuned.
 Testing discussed further in Chapter 3 has shown that the force-displacement hysteresis of washer stacks is stable and repeatable.
 These stacks therefore lend themselves to modeling, and use as engineered frequency modification and energy dissipation devices.